yankidogan/time-tracking-dashboard/README.md

 This is an implementation of the time tracking dashboard application described [here](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

+To view the page directly, you can use [this Github Pages link] (https://yankidogan.github.io/time-tracking-dashboard/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts